Stopping in St. Thomas for just one day? Here’s how to make every hour count.

 Water Island

-Water island has no resorts, taxis, traffic or stores of any kind.
+This is a more self-directed day than Magens Bay or Coral World.
+Water Island has no resorts, taxis, traffic, or stores of any kind.
 Less than 200 people live on the island.
 It’s like a quiet, mellow island suburb of St. Thomas.
-Visitors can access the island by taking a 10-minute ride on the Water Island Ferry that leaves from the Crown Bay Harbor.
-The 2025 ferry fee is posted as $10 per person (cash only).

-You can also reserve a variety of pre-arranged tour packages for St. John’s online that include transportation from St. Thomas.
+If you want to visit St. John from a cruise ship, either book a cruise-friendly excursion or plan the ferry timing carefully.
+This is not the place to “wing it” if your all-aboard time is tight.
+You can reserve a variety of pre-arranged tour packages for St. John’s online that include transportation from St. Thomas.

 Things To Do In St. Thomas: Shopping